bojanakoteska/SchrodingerAPI/README.md

 ## Service description

 This RESTful web service (SchrodingerAPI) provides a method for solution of **one-dimensional**, **two-dimensional** and **three-dimensional** time-independent Schrödinger equation based on the the Gauss-Hermite Discrete Variable Representation (DVR) approach.
-Web service source code is based on the following __[python module](https://github.com/richford/dvr_py/)__ for solving 1D Schrödinger equation, but with several code adaptations and modifications.
-Methods for solving 2D and 3D Schrödinger equations are developed from scratch.

-The method is illustrated through different examples available for 1D, 2D and 3D cases.

-The solution of [one-dimensional](#1D) Schrödinger equation is illustrated in the case of following model potentials:
+The solution of one-dimensional (1D) Schrödinger equation is illustrated in the case of following model potentials:

 -   Morse potential;
 -   Simple Harmonic Oscillator (SHO) potential;